teeframe/protocol-documentation/src/packets/control-messages.md

 # Control Messages

-This section describes the control messages structure, all kind of control messages available and its purpose.
+This page describes the control messages structure, all kind of control messages available and its purpose.

 ## Structure